charmplusplus/charm/doc/charm++/manual.rst

    about underloaded and overloaded processors in the system to do probabilistic transfer of load.
 This is a refinement based strategy.

+Custom strategies should be built using TreeLB or DistBaseLB (the base class for DistributedLB).
 Custom strategies that are based on CentralLB or HybridBaseLB will continue to be supported for now, but support for these will likely be dropped in a future release.

 All built-in load balancers that do not require external dependencies (that is, all of the above load balancers except for ScotchLB) are